 Amsterdam – Treasures of the Maritime Museum

-Amsterdam, with the highest density of museums in the world (over 60), is definitely not a place where you would get bored easily.
+Amsterdam has the highest density of museums in the world, having over 60.
+So it is definitely not a place where you would get bored very easily.

 amsterdam maritime museum outside

-The arsenal was constructed in 1656 on one of the 3 artificial islands created in the Amsterdam harbor.
+The building was constructed in 1656, as a arsenal storage place, on one of the 3 artificial islands created in the Amsterdam harbour.
 After the Dutch lost the First Anglo-Dutch War there was an urgent need to professionalise the navy in order to protect the merchant fleet.

 Its function was to store cannons, ropes, sails and gunpowder and to equip the Dutch navy.
 Underneath the building 40,000 liters of rainwater was stored to provide for the fleet.